HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 | Input Parameter | Value |
 | :--- | :--- |
+categorical_prefix - character(s) to add as prefix to category number (default = 'k')

+some tools treat only non-numeric data as categorical; this prefix ('k' by default) ensures that clusters data will be treated as categorical; an empty string is permitted here if desired (and succeeding tools accept integers as categorical data).
 | ksamples | 3,4 |
 | kfeatures | 5,6,7 |
 | iter\_max | 10 |